See production, box office, & company info

-Mary Queen of Scots explores the turbulent life of the charismatic Mary Stuart.
-Queen of France at 16 and widowed at 18, Mary defies pressure to remarry.
+This movie explores the turbulent life of the charismatic Mary Stuart (Saoirse Ronan).
+Queen of France at sixteen and widowed at eighteen, Mary defies pressure to remarry.
 Instead, she returns to her native Scotland to reclaim her rightful throne.
-But Scotland and England fall under the rule of the compelling Elizabeth I. Each young Queen beholds her "sister" in fear and fascination.
-Rivals in power and in love, and female regents in a masculine world, the two must decide how to play the game of marriage versus independence.
-Determined to rule as much more than a figurehead, Mary asserts her claim to the English throne, threatening Elizabeth's sovereignty.
+But England is under the rule of the compelling Elizabeth I (Margot Robbie), who wishes the reduce the perceived threat from Mary.
+Each young Queen beholds her "sister" in fear and fascination.
+Rivals in power and in love, and female rulers in a masculine world, the two must decide how to play the game of marriage versus independence.
+Determined to rule as much more than a figurehead, Mary asserts her claim to succeed to the English throne, threatening Elizabeth's sovereignty.
 Betrayal, rebellion, and conspiracies within each court imperil both thrones - and change the course of history. —Focus Features